 3. Strohm, John (ed).
 Ford Almanac.
 New York: Golden Press.
 The Almanac – a collection of farm, ranch and garden articles – was published yearly until at least 1981.
 Charley illustrated the 1957, 1963, 1964 and 1965 covers.

 Kennedy, W. D. (ed).
 Ford Treasury of the Outdoors.
-New York: Simon and Schuster, 1952.
+New York: Simon and Schuster, 1952 (online).
 The book included reprints of various Ford Times hunting and fishing articles.
 Charley did the title page and his illustrations for “Eight Familiar Fish” are scattered throughout the text.
-The entire book is available online at the Internet Archive.